zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`myIpAddress`_ - Your local IP address.
 This is used to allow remote RDP connections to the Client Windows VM.
-  - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox log analytics workspace
+  - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox Log Analytics workspace
   - _`flavor`_ - Use the value "ITPro" to specify that you want to deploy ArcBox for IT Pros

     ![Screenshot showing example parameters](./parameters.png)